BNSC1/android-notes/README.md

 ### Flow

+A flow consists of 3 components: flow builder, operator, collector

 cold flow: only starts emitting values when it is subscribed, values are not shared among other subscribers either

 hot flow: starts emitting values no matter if it is subscribed or not, values are shared among subscribers